A Unified Theory of Sinusoidal Activation Families for Implicit Neural Representations: A unified view of sinusoidal activations

+\emph{Intuition for Theorem~3.1.} The result is a moment-matching statement rather than a CLT argument.
+The uniform random phases $\Phi_i \sim U(-\pi,\pi)$ make each sinusoidal component centered and prevent coherent phase alignment across terms.
+When one expands moments of \(\sum_i C_i \sin(\Gamma_i + \Phi_i)\), averaging over the random phases removes all nonconstant Fourier modes, so only the constant terms in the even-power expansions remain.
+Because the amplitude variables \(C_i\) are symmetric, all odd moments vanish.
+The specific density in Eq.~(3) is then chosen so that the even moments of \(C_i\) satisfy exactly the identities needed for the full sum to match the moment sequence of \(\mathcal{N}(0,1)\).
+In this sense, the Gaussian output arises from exact phase averaging and exact amplitude calibration, not from an asymptotic averaging approximation.

 This initial setting, where every post-activation follows a standard normal distribution, is beneficial because it prevents the post-activation values from vanishing or exploding.
-This ensures that the signals passed from layer to layer remain within a manageable range, particularly in the first epoch.
-The first epoch is crucial as it establishes the foundation for subsequent learning.
+This ensures that the signals passed from layer to layer remain within a manageable range, particularly in the first epoch, which establishes the foundation for subsequent learning~\citep{yuce2022structured}.
 If the learning process is well-posed and there is sufficient data, the training process is likely to converge to a stable and accurate solution.
-Therefore, while it is important to monitor for potential issues in later epochs, the concern about vanishing or exploding values is significantly greater during the initial stages.
-Proper initialization helps mitigate these risks early on, facilitating smoother and more effective training overall.
+Therefore, while it is important to monitor potential issues in later epochs, the concern about vanishing or exploding values is significantly greater during the initial stages.
+Proper initialization helps mitigate these risks early, facilitating smoother and more effective training overall.